(Boudica also spelt as Boudicca, Boudicea and Boadicea)

 “a terrible disaster occurred in Britain.
 Two cities were sacked, eighty thousand of the Romans and of their allies perished, and the island was lost to Rome.
 Moreover, all this ruin was brought upon the Romans by a woman, a fact which in itself caused them the greatest shame….But the person who was chiefly instrumental in rousing the natives and persuading them to fight the Romans, the person who was thought worthy to be their leader and who directed the conduct of the entire war, was Buduica, a Briton woman of the royal family and possessed of greater intelligence than often belongs to women.”

 Boudica now led her growing army north to meet Suetonius’ army.
-Along the way Boudica’s army were able to successfully ambush a Roman column of soldiers who were marching along a narrow path.
+Along the way, Boudica’s army was able to successfully ambush a Roman column of soldiers who were marching along a narrow path.

-The rebellion of Boudica, almost forced the Romans to leave England, but once quelled the Emperor Nero decided to replace Suetonius with a more neutral ruler Publius Petronius Turpilianus.
+The rebellion of Boudica sent shockwaves through the Roman Empire and almost forced the Romans to leave England, but once quelled Emperor Nero decided to replace Suetonius with a more neutral ruler Publius Petronius Turpilianus.

 Most of the sources for Boudica’s time comes from Tacitus.
 His father-in-law, Agricola, was a military tribune under Suetonius Paulinus, which almost certainly gave Tacitus an eyewitness source for Boudica’s revolt.